tom-b13/schofield/docs/Epic K - API Contract and Versioning.md

 (2) Handlers do not set these headers directly.
 AC-Ref: 6.1.36.

+7.1.37
+Title: Guard enforces ordered preconditions with first-failure semantics
+Purpose: Prove the guard implements the exact check order and that handlers are not responsible for PRE_* logic.
+Test Data: app/guards/precondition.py.
+Named helpers _check_content_type, _check_if_match_presence, _parse_if_match, _compare_etag.
+Mocking: None.
+Static and reflective inspection of function bodies and call graph.
+Assertions: (1) Guard function calls helpers in the exact order listed; (2) No handler or wrapper module imports these helpers; (3) Guard code path never sets success headers.
+AC-Ref: 6.1.32

+7.1.38
+Title: 415 Content-Type is enforced pre-body on write routes
+Purpose: Ensure Content-Type validation occurs before any body parsing and only for write routes that expect a body.
+Test Data: Route modules registering answers/documents writes; app factory/router composition.
+Mocking: None.
+Static inspection of route signatures and dependency/middleware order.
+Assertions: (1) Write routes do not declare Pydantic body params; (2) A pre-body guard or dependency is mounted before any body parsing; (3) Wrapper modules contain no PRE_* branches and at most media type coercion.
+AC-Ref: 6.1.33 and 6.1.37

+7.1.39
+Title: PRE_* lives only in the guard
+Purpose: Enforce single ownership of preconditions.
+Test Data: app/routes/**, wrappers, handlers.
+Mocking: None.
+Static search for If-Match parsing, normalisation, comparison, or PRE_* literals.
+Assertions: (1) No route/wrapper parses or compares If-Match; (2) No PRE_* constants referenced outside the guard; (3) No RUN_* used in guard failure branches.
+AC-Ref: 6.1.34 and 6.1.35

+7.1.40
+Title: Canonical status mapping is declared and used
+Purpose: Lock 428 missing, 409 invalid format, and 409 vs 412 mismatch mapping.
+Test Data: Guard mapping table and call sites.
+Mocking: None.
+Static inspection.
+Assertions: (1) Mapping table contains keys for missing, invalid_format, mismatch_answers, mismatch_documents; (2) Answers/screens mismatch path resolves to 409; documents reorder mismatch resolves to 412; (3) No RUN_* in guarded failure paths.
+AC-Ref: 6.1.35

+7.1.41
+Title: Reorder diagnostics emitted only by header emitter
+Purpose: Ensure X-List-ETag and X-If-Match-Normalized come from the shared emitter.
+Test Data: Reorder failure path handler(s); app/logic/header_emitter.py.
+Mocking: None.
+Static import and call-site inspection.
+Assertions: (1) Handler imports emit_etag_headers; (2) Handler does not set diagnostic headers directly; (3) Emitter exposes both diagnostics.
+AC-Ref: 6.1.36

+7.1.37
+Title: Write routes avoid signature-level body models
+Purpose: Prevent framework pre-parsing before the guard.
+Test Data: Route function definitions for all write endpoints.
+Mocking: None.
+AST inspection of parameters and annotations.
+Assertions: (1) No Pydantic model parameters or Body(...) appear in write route signatures; (2) Request parameter is present; (3) Body parsing helpers are invoked only after guard success (static call-order where detectable).
+AC-Ref: 6.1.37

+7.1.42
+Title: If-Match presence helper trims and treats blanks as missing
+Purpose: Lock presence semantics to map blanks to 428.
+Test Data: Guard presence helper implementation and its usage.
+Mocking: None.
+Static inspection for .strip() and conditional mapping to missing.
+Assertions: (1) Presence helper uses trimming; (2) Whitespace-only values are classified as missing; (3) Presence helper executes before parsing/normalisation.
+AC-Ref: 6.1.38

 7.2.1.1 Runtime screen GET returns domain + generic tags (parity)
 Purpose: Verify that a runtime screen GET includes both Screen-ETag and ETag headers with identical values.
 Test data: HTTP GET /api/v1/response-sets/rs_001/screens/welcome